Ludicro/PortSwiggerAcademy/Server-side_Vulnerabilities/Access_Control.md

 https://insecure-website.com/myaccount?id=123
 ```

-But if they modify the `id` parameter tobe `124`, they might gain access to another user's account, data, and functions.
+But if they modify the `id` parameter to be `124`, they might gain access to another user's account, data, and functions.

 ```
 Note